 Advantages over FileMaker

-- More affordable: Zoho Creator offer a low-cost entry point.
+- More affordable: Zoho Creator offers a low-cost entry point.

 - Easier to use: A no-code visual builder makes it easier to create apps and workflows without technical expertise.